MatthewJDavis/matthewjdavis.github.io/_posts/2019-08-23-ps-cloudtrail.md

 $EventSelector.ReadWriteType = 'All'
 ```

-Looking at the [EventSelector] documentation, along with the two properties specified about, it also requires a [DataResource] object (again can be a list).
+Looking at the [EventSelector] documentation, along with the two properties specified above, it also requires a [DataResource] object (again can be a list).
 The [DataResource] objects created below are for S3 and Lambda.

 ```powershell
 # S3 data resource